-OnChip SCU Option ROM
+SCU RAID Option ROM/UEFI

-Select Enabled to support the onboard SCU Option ROM to boot up the system via a storage device.
+Select Enabled to support the SCU RAID Option ROM support or UEFI support.
 The options are Disabled and Enabled.

-SCU Port 0~SCU Port 3: The AMI BIOS will automatically detect the onboard SCU devices and display the status of each SCU device as detected.
+SCU Port 0~SCU Port 3: The AMI BIOS will automatically detect the presence of onboard SCU devices and display the status of each SCU device as detected.